demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/doggosuki-Huntdown/README.md

 ### Only the host needs this mod for it to work!

-Each time you go to a moon, a mission is given to hunt down a specific monster which drops a scrap reward when hunted.
+Each time you go to a moon, a mission is given to hunt down a specific monster which drops a difficulty dependent reward when hunted.
 Almost everything is configurable.
 A config file is generated after you first open the game with the mod installed.

 Please note that if you get a mission to hunt down a creature, it is referring to one specific creature within the facility rather than any of that type.
 For example, if you are tasked with hunting down a Thumper, and there are two Thumpers within the facility, only one of them is your target.